petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/database-service/using-the-database-client.md

 ### Prerequisites

-Before you can use the PostgreSQL client via the Liferay service, you must upgrade your services to at least these supported image versions:

 | **Service**       | **Minimum Supported Image Version** |
 | :---------------- | :---------------------------------- |
 | **Database**      | liferaycloud/database:5.4.0         |